Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?

-I think It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch in it performed so well than the standard pages.
+It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch performed so well.

-If you’ll check out some popular blogs over the internet and click on their call action, you’ll immediately see that you are being redirected to another page which is not so pretty and minimal, and only it contains an email optin form with some text of about 30-50 characters.
+Suppose you’ll check out some popular blogs over the internet and click on their call action.
+In that case, you’ll immediately see that you are being redirected to another page that is not so pretty and minimal.
+Only it contains an email optin form with some text of about 30-50 characters.

 If we have to define, then a landing page is where a user lands for completing a task.
-It is a single page that has one particular objective and is optimized for increasing the conversion rate of a single mission or purpose.
+It is a single page with one particular objective and is optimized to increase the conversion rate of a single mission or purpose.

 Every landing page created is responsible for getting a single task done.
 Be it selling a product, generating leads, getting more subscribers, selling more subscriptions, signing up for a webinar, and so on.